vvr25/mywebclass-simulation-intermediate/sprint_1_project_analysis.md

 ## DevOps Tools Testing and Evaluation

-- Test different node package managers to determine which one is the fastest.
+- Test and evaluate different node package managers to determine which one is the fastest.
 NPM Yarn and otherss
-- Test build tools like Webpack, Veet, and EsBuild to determine their efficiency.
+- Test and evaluate build tools like Webpack, Veet, and EsBuild to determine their efficiency.
-- Implement and check the DevOps pipeline using GitHub Actions for quality control coding standards for JavaScript, CSS, and HTML.
+- Implement and check the DevOps pipeline using GitHub Actions for quality control
+- Inlcuee checks for coding standards relevant to the project  JavaScript, CSS, and HTML.
 - Generate a LightHouse Report with videos and screen shots of failed tests when GitHub actions run and automatically upload it to view in GitHub Actions.
 Use Playwright to hit each page to run Lighthouse.
 - Automatically test W3C validation, handicap accessibility, and JavaScript style.
 - Run CodeQL using a GitHub action and upload the report to GitHub Actions.
 - Run ESLint and upload the report to GitHub Actions.
 - Measure the following metrics: build time, bundle size, code quality score, and other relevant statistics.
 - For the final report, include industry statistics for each of these metrics, such as average build time for similar projects or the ideal bundle size for websites in the same industry.
-- Create easy-to-follow instructions for local installation and developer operation.
+- Create easy-to-follow instructions for local installation and how the developer should use the tools above.
 - Measure the following metrics: deployment time,  developer environment setup time, test running time, and other relevant statistics.
 - Create a document that explains your tools and how you use them as well as the results of your test showing the relevant metrics you collected.